NaturalSelectionLabs/Unidata/docs/guide/profiles/Crossbell.md

 [Crossbell](https://github.com/Crossbell-Box/).

-You can initialize with `ipfsGateway` `web3StorageAPIToken` to get potentially faster response or higher stability.
+You can initialize with `ipfsGateway` `web3StorageAPIToken` to potentially get a faster response or higher stability.

 ## API